 My goal was never to be a saint.
 While people who are genuinely loving and compassionate are admirable, the quality I most want to cultivate is honesty.
 I don't mean the tactless kind or where you tell others everything about yourself.
 I'll go with the dictionary definition of "freedom from deceit or fraud."
 As in the pursuit of truth.

-Being honest is how I get stronger, by knowing what my weaknesses are.
+Being honest is how I get stronger, by knowing what my weaknesses are and facing them.
 If I can acknowledge what's hurting me or what I'm afraid of, I can resolve them and come away with valuable lessons.

 I can't do that in the land of denial.
 It might be a safe space for some, but it's also where delusion and insanity can fester.